D.A. Siqueiros & Bloc of Painters

 Hearing about the revolutionary subject matter, as well as new approach of using mechanical equipment, projections, and the extensive use of the airbrush, Lehman and his high school pals, Guston and Kadish went downtown to meet with Siqueiros and learn more.
 As Lehman later recalled,

-To a young artist, this was an extremely impresive piece of work.
-In addition, the technique used - cement and paint sparayed on with an airgun, fascinated all of us.
+To a young artist, this was an extremely impressive piece of work.
+In addition, the technique used - cement and paint spayed on with an air gun, fascinated all of us.

 After finishing Tropical America, Siqueiros announced the formation of a "Bloc of Painters" to collectively paint in fresco.
 He, Reuben Kadish, and Phil Guston, "eagerly joined up."

 There were about a dozen of us.
-We met regularly at the house of Luis Arenal, Siqueiros' brother-in-law, and chief assistant - and and it was there we did all of our painting.
-In order to gain experience and learn technique, we decided to paint portable frescos.
+We met regularly at the house of Luis Arenal, Siqueiros' brother-in-law, and chief assistant - and it was there we did all of our painting.
+To gain experience and learn technique, we decided to paint portable frescos.

-The artists worked together and were sponsored by the John Reed Club to have their first group exhibit of approximately 14 frescos.
+The artists worked together and were sponsored by the John Reed Club to have their first group exhibit of approximately 14 frescoes.

 Announcements were sent out and everyone was in great anticipation of this event...
 The frescos were extremely heavy, were set up in the exhibit hall on a Thursday.
 They were just leaned against the wall, not mounted.
 The next day, Friday, we were scheduled to open.
 But very early that morning I received a telephone call saying that all the frescos has been destroyed by the police.